Wealth of Donald Trump: Trump on his own net worth

+In 2015, Forbes said that although Trump "shares a lot of information with us that helps us get to the figures we publish", he "consistently pushes for a higher net worth – especially when it comes to the value of his personal brand".
+In 2023, they said he had "for decades" been "relentlessly lying to reporters to try to vault himself higher on the [Forbes 400] list."

 In February 2022, Trump claimed in a defensive argument regarding the New York investigations of The Trump Organization that his net worth was "approximately $8 to $9 billion", based on his brand value and "transactions which have or will take place".

+On August 30, 2023, New York attorney general Letitia James alleged in a court filing that Trump had falsely reported his wealth.
+She said he had increased his claim each year from 2011 to 2021 by between $812 million to $2.2 billion.

 House subpoenas and court rulings

 On May 10, 2019, House Ways and Means Committee chairman Richard Neal subpoenaed the Treasury Department and the IRS for six years of Trump's tax returns.
 Seven days later, Treasury Secretary Steve Mnuchin refused to comply with the subpoenas.

 On May 20, 2019, President Trump lost an unrelated lawsuit in which he sought to stop his accounting firm, Mazars USA, from complying with a subpoena from the House Oversight Committee for various financial records.
 The ruling against Trump was issued by Judge Amit Mehta of the U.S. District Court for the District of Columbia, who also denied the president a stay of the ruling pending any future appeal.

 On November 4, 2019, the 2nd U.S. Circuit Court of Appeals in New York upheld the lower court ruling.
 On December 10, 2019, the 2nd U.S. Circuit Court of Appeals in New York issued a ruling which again found that the lower court had acted properly in upholding the congressional subpoenas for Trump's financial records, but this time also ordered for Deutsche Bank and Capital One to cooperate in releasing the financial records as well.

-On July 9, 2020, the U.S. Supreme Court ruled 7–2 that Trump cannot continue to keep his financial records secret, but ruled they should instead be given to the Manhattan DA rather than the House of Representatives.
+On July 9, 2020, the U.S. Supreme Court ruled 7–2 that Trump could not keep his financial records secret but that they should be given to the Manhattan DA rather than the House of Representatives.
 The Supreme Court denied a request for a stay on February 22, 2021, and the Manhattan DA received the financial records that same day.

+In late 2022, the House Ways and Means Committee received Trump's tax returns.